 The City of Gulf Shores recently won a $14.4 million grant through the Department of Transportation's BUILD program.
-This is great news for the city as it continuously works on long-term solutions associated with its increasing number of residents and vacationers.
+This is great news for the city as it continuously works on long-term solutions associated with the growing number of residents and vacation traffic.
 The Better Utilizing Investments to Leverage Development (BUILD) program offers discretionary grant funding to transportation projects with significant local or regional impacts and focuses on improving infrastructure condition, addressing public health and safety, promoting regional connectivity, or facilitating economic growth.

 Funding from the BUILD grant will go towards the following projects in Gulf Shores, AL: